eldentse/eldentse.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student in Computer Science at University of Birmingham, under the supervision of [Dr. Hyung Jin Chang](https://hyungjinchang.wordpress.com/) and [Prof. Ales Leonardis](https://www.cs.bham.ac.uk/~leonarda/).
-In parallel to my studies, I am a PLD Engineer at BAE Systems.

 My research interests lie within the areas of Machine Learning, Transfer Learning, Representation Learning and Computer Vision.